-9 Things You Probably Didn't Know About Baby Dinosaurs
+9 Things You Might Not Know About Baby Dinosaurs

 We may not be able to directly observe them (with the obvious exception of Baby Sinclair), but newborn dinosaurs have given paleontologists around the globe magnificent insight into how these amazing creatures grew, lived, and reproduced nevertheless.
 Here are some of the most striking discoveries.